zyxrrr/3D-Reconstruction-BETA/README.md

 You can see the result by import [pos.txt](/pos.txt) in MeshLab.

-based on struct light,only close range useful
+Based on struct light,only close range useful